nvidia-holoscan/holoscan-sdk/docs/getting_started.md

 ## 3. Learn the framework

 1. Start with the [Core Concepts](./holoscan_core.md) to understand the technical terms used in this guide, and the overall behavior of the framework.
-2. Learn how to use the SDK in one of two ways (or both) based on your preference:
+2. Learn how to use the SDK in one of two ways (or both), based on your preference:
-   1. Going through the [Holoscan by Example](./holoscan_by_example.md) tutorial which will build your knowledge step-by-step by going over concrete minimal examples in the SDK.
+   a.
+Going through the [Holoscan by Example](./holoscan_by_example.md) tutorial which will build your knowledge step-by-step by going over concrete minimal examples in the SDK.
 You can refer to each example source code and run instructions to inspect them and run them as you go.
-   2. Going through the condensed documentations that should cover all capabilities of the SDK using minimal mock code snippets, including [creating an application](./holoscan_create_app.md), [creating a distributed application](./holoscan_create_distributed_app.md), and [creating operators](./holoscan_create_operator.md).
+   b.
+Going through the condensed documentation that should cover all capabilities of the SDK using minimal mock code snippets, including [creating an application](./holoscan_create_app.md), [creating a distributed application](./holoscan_create_distributed_app.md), and [creating operators](./holoscan_create_operator.md).

 ## 4. Understand the reusable capabilities of the SDK